 Why WordPress Gutenberg?

 WordPress.org, the platform we all love, has a premium twin-brother, WordPress.com, the primary source of income of Automattic.
-That platform has many competitors – Squarespace, Wix, Weebly, Ghost and even Medium, to name a few.
-All those platforms are much more user-friendly than WordPress(.com), and the main reason why is their built-in page builder, usually drag & drop.
+That platform has many competitors – Squarespace, Wix, Weebly, Ghost, and even Medium, to name a few.
+All those platforms are much more user-friendly than WordPress(.com).
+They use a drag & drop built-in page builder.

 Because those platforms attract a growing number of users, mainly people who have no coding knowledge, Automattic is starting to lose customers.
-They had to do something to make WordPress more user-friendly, and they decided to introduce Gutenberg.
+They had to do something to make WordPress more user-friendly, and they decided to introduce Gutenberg editor.

 What Is So Great About Gutenberg WordPress Editor?